mendhak/mendhak.github.io/drafts/networking-cheat-sheet.md

 curl -v http://example.com:8080
 ```

-Test a web server but only look at its response headers
+Test a web server but only look at its response **headers**

 ```bash
 curl -vI http://servername:8080
 ```

-Test a web server but ignore its certificates
+Test a web server but ignore its **certificates**

 ```bash
 curl -kv https://example.com
 ```

-Test a web server using a proxy
+Test a web server using a **proxy**

 ```bash
 curl -v -x http://proxy.internal:3128 http://example.com
 ```

-If everything is using a proxy, test a web server but bypass the proxy
+If everything is using a **proxy**, test a web server but bypass the proxy

 ```bash
 curl -v --noproxy '*' http://example.com
 ```

-When testing load balancers, I sometimes need to pass the hostname explicitly.
+When testing **load balancers**, I may need to pass the hostname explicitly.

 ```bash
 curl -v -H "Host: example.com" http://my-load-balancer.amazonaws.com:8293
 ```

-Sometimes I also need to forcefully resolve a hostname to a specific IP address, again while testing out-of-the-balance infrastructure.
+Sometimes I also need to forcefully **resolve a hostname to a specific IP address**, again while testing out-of-the-balance infrastructure.
 This is how to get curl to ignore DNS resolution.

 ```bash
 curl -v --resolve example.com:80:192.168.50.123 http://example.com
 ```

-In rarer cases, I've had to map a hostname and port to a completely different hostname and different port.
+In rarer cases, I've had to map a hostname and port to a **completely different hostname and port**.

 ```bash
 curl -v --connect-to example.com:80:differentdomain.net:85 http://example.com